COSIMA/regional-mom6/paper/paper.md

 Despite the increase in computational power and the use of graphical processing units that can bring breakthrough performance and speedup [@silvestri2023oceananigansjl], there will always be processes that are smaller than the model's grid spacing and, thus, remain unresolved.

 To resolve more scales of motion within the constraints of computational power, we can turn to regional ocean modeling.
-Regional ocean modeling simulates the ocean only at a prescribed region which is a subset of the global ocean.
+Regional ocean modeling simulates the ocean only in a prescribed region which is a subset of the global ocean.
-To do that, we need to apply open boundary conditions at the region's boundaries, that is, we need to impose conditions that mimic the oceanic flow that we are not simulating (open boundary conditions; @Orlanski1976).
+To do that, we need to apply open boundary conditions at the region's boundaries, that is, we need to impose conditions that mimic the oceanic flow that we are not simulating [@Orlanski1976].
-\autoref{fig:tasman} shows the surface currents from a regional ocean simulation of the Tasman sea that was configured using the `regional-mom6` package.
+For example, \autoref{fig:tasman} shows the surface currents from a regional ocean simulation of the Tasman sea that was configured using the `regional-mom6` package.
-The boundaries of the domain depicted in \autoref{fig:tasman}b are forced with the ocean flow from a reanalysis product that is shown in \autoref{fig:tasman}a.
+The boundaries of the domain depicted in \autoref{fig:tasman}b are forced with the ocean flow from a global data product product that is shown in \autoref{fig:tasman}a.

 MOM6 provides support for open boundary conditions and thus is becoming popular for regional ocean modeling studies (see, e.g., @gmd-16-6943-2023, @egusphere-2024-394) in addition to global configurations.
 However, setting up a regional configuration for MOM6 can be challenging, time consuming, and often involves using several programming languages, a few different tools, and also manually editing/tweaking some input files.